 This is how Multiply Your Miles works: You can double the miles you’ve already earned (price per double mile is 1.85 cents each before the 15% discount, 1.57 cents each after) or triple them (price per triple miles is 1.71 cents each before the 15% discount, 1.45 cents each after).
 You can read more about the specific terms and conditions behind Multiply Your Miles here.

 But is buying LifeMiles for 1.45 cents each a good deal?
-Scott values them at 1.6 cents each so it’s a decent deal… not good enough to buy speculatively but could definitely be worth it if you have an immediate high value use in mind.
+It’s decent… not good enough to buy speculatively but could definitely be worth it if you have an immediate high value use in mind.

 The following is from the card offers’ terms and conditions: